lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 `[0.25,[0.5,0.75],0.25,[0.25,[0.25,1],1,0.5],0.25,[0.25,0.25,[0.75,1,1]]]`

-All the functions working with a prolatio perform a normalization before processing or returning data, so simple proportions of integers as in the previous examples can be manually introduced in the genotype.
+All the functions working with a prolatio perform a normalization before processing or returning data, so simple proportions of integers as in the previous examples can be manually introduced in a decoded genotype.

 ---------
 ### harmonyF